By Nick Brown

 In court papers filed in U.S. Bankruptcy Court in Manhattan, Borders called for flexibility from the roughly 20 landlords who objected to its proposed auction plan on grounds that the plan gives insufficient notice on whether Borders' eventual buyer will be able to make lease payments.

-Borders said the terms of its bankruptcy loan, a $505 million financing package from lenders led by General Electric Co's
+Borders said the terms of its bankruptcy loan, a $505 million financing package from lenders led by General Electric Co's <GE.N> GE Capital, require it to complete the sale by July 29 to avoid default.

 "The sale simply cannot take place in the timeframe required if there are any further delays in the schedule," Borders said.
 "If the sale does not occur on a going concern basis, landlords stand to recover significantly reduced amounts."